The ESRS Skinny: What the European Sustainability Reporting Standards ...

 What Is a Financial Statement Audit?

-A financial statement audit is an examination of the many factors, data points, and processes informing your company's financial statements – balance sheet, income statement, cash flow statement, footnotes, and disclosures – by a third-party, independent auditor.
+A financial statement audit is an examination of the many factors, data points, and processes informing your company's financial reporting – balance sheet, income statement, cash flow statement, footnotes, and disclosures – by a third-party, independent auditor.

 Audit procedures might vary based on your company's industry and accounting practices.
 But in general, the auditor will do a high-level examination and risk assessment of your finances and operations, then look at specific transactions and underlying data as they deem necessary.
 In some instances, they'll focus on areas more prone to error or fraud, but many times, it's simply spot-checking records.